XPMUser/XPMUser.github.io/README.md

     This version doesn't have the question interface, but it's bypassed.
 I fixed the directions of files bugs.
 This is the first Education Edition on Byethost.
 The E-Nigma hat has been fixed.
 Play this version during your free time.

 - My Ultimate Edition Versions:

- - My Ultimate Edition (1.0.0) | 1.10.0?!

-    I installed the questdata and the quests to fix the boredom.

- - My Ultimate Edition (1.2.0) | 1.10.0?!

-    Welcome to the Cloud Zone!

- - My Ultimate Edition (1.5.0) | 1.10.0?!

-    Dark Tower is included in the game.

  - My Ultimate Edition in 1.10.0 Mode | 2014-2015's plot?! http://op2015.byethost7.com/ http://op2015.byethost7.com/play/